anithaamarnath/tweeter/README.md

 ## Getting Started

-1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
+1. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
+2. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+3. Go to <http://localhost:8080/> in your browser.

 ## Dependencies